 Attaining the nitrogen reduction targets will require aggressive control of point sources, such as sewage treatment plants and industrial sources, and nonpoint sources, such as on-site sewage systems and runoff from roads, parking lots, and construction sites.
 To achieve the reduction targets, the states, working with local governments, will select the mix of point and nonpoint source controls to be implemented in each management zone.
-Recognizing that each watershed is different, the proposal provides the states and municipalities considerable flexibility in determining how nitrogen reduction actions are carried out within each zone.
+Recognizing that each watershed is different, the plan provides the states and municipalities considerable flexibility in determining how nitrogen reduction actions are carried out within each zone.

-Within 2 years after the targets are adopted the states will take the following actions:
+By August 2000, the states will take the following actions: